quantumlib/ReCirq/recirq/hfvqe/README.md

 Utilities for estimating all quantities described in [arXiv:2004.04174](https://arxiv.org/abs/2004.04174) such as fidelities, fidelity witness values, absolute errors, and error bars are also provided.

-All software for running the experiment is in the `openfermioncirq.experiments.hfvqe` subfolder.
-The molecular data used in the experiment can be found in the `openfermioncirq.experiments.hfvqe.molecular_data` directory.
+All software for running the experiment is in the `recirq.hfvqe` subfolder.
+The molecular data used in the experiment can be found in the `recirq.hfvqe.molecular_data` directory.

 Molecular Data
 --------------